-Interview with administrative investigator
+Interview with administrative investigators

-115.235 Specialized training: Medical and mental health care Auditor Overall Determination: Meets Standard Auditor Discussion The facility does have employed or contract medical or mental health practitioners at the facility.
-All residents requesting these services would be referred to community resources.
-Medical services would be provided to residents by Ohio State University Hospital East, while advocate services would be provided by Sexual Assault Response Network of Central Ohio (SARNCO).
+115.235 Specialized training: Medical and mental health care Auditor Overall Determination: Meets Standard Auditor Discussion The facility does not use the services of medical personnel at the facility.
+All

+residents requesting these services would be referred to community resources.
+Medical services would be provided to clients by Ohio State University Hospital East, while advocate services would be provided by Sexual Assault Response Network of Central Ohio (SARNCO).

 The facility does have off site mental health practitioners that the residents can interact either in person or through video conferencing.
 The staff members that provide this service are required to complete Specialized Training: PREA Medical and Mental Care Standards.
 The training is provided on the PREA Resource Center's website.
 The auditor was provided the completion training certificates from those practitioners.

+Review:

+SARNCO MOU

-Review: SARNCO MOU Interview with PREA Coordinator Specialized Training: PREA Medical and Mental Health Care Standards curriculum
+Interview with PREA Coordinator

+Specialized Training: PREA Medical and Mental Health Care Standards curriculum

+Training certificates
-115.241 Screening for risk of victimization and abusiveness Auditor Overall Determination: Meets Standard Auditor Discussion Policy 1300.05a states that within 72 hours of arrival, the assigned case manager will conduct a PREA risk assessment and document the resident's potential for victimization or abusiveness, including: any known history of victimization and abusiveness

-- any mental, physical, developmental disability
+115.241 Screening for risk of victimization and abusiveness Auditor Overall Determination: Meets Standard Auditor Discussion Policy 1300.05a states that within 72 hours of arrival, the assigned case manager will conduct a PREA risk assessment and document the resident's potential for victimization or abusiveness, including: any known history of victimization and abusiveness any mental, physical, developmental disability age physical build (small in stature/size) resident's own perception of vulnerability effeminate mannerisms lack of confidence timid LGBTI identification staff perception of the resident's sexual orientation/gender identity any other relevant information There is a note on the form that reminds the screener that residents cannot be disciplined for not answering or providing incomplete answers to the questions.

-- age

-- physical build (small in stature/size)

-- resident's own perception of vulnerability

-- effeminate mannerisms

-- lack of confidence

-- timid

-- LGBTI identification

-- staff perception of the resident's sexual orientation/gender identity

-- any other relevant information

-There is a note on the form that reminds the screener that residents cannot be disciplined for not answering or providing incomplete answers to the questions.